 - Some medicines prescribed for pupils (e.g. methylphenidate, known as Ritalin) are controlled by the Misuse of Drugs Act, 1971.
-A pupil who has been prescribed a controlled drug may legally have it in their possession if they are competent to do so, but passing it to another pupil for use is an offence. - The school will keep controlled drugs in a locked non-portable container, to which only named staff have access but will ensure they are easily accessible in an emergency. - School staff may administer a controlled drug to the child for whom it has been prescribed in accordance with the prescriber's instructions. - · List of named staff who have access to the Controlled Drugs cabinet and have agreed to administer medication and have received training: Mrs. J Little. - · A record will be kept of any doses used and the amount of the controlled drug held in school, i.e. total number of doses (tablets) provided to the school, the dose given and the number of doses remaining. - where the dose is half a tablet then this will be cut using a tablet cutter at the time that the medication is required - half tablets will be retained but not issued at the time of the next dose; a fresh tablet will be cut - half tablets will be returned to the parent for disposal. - A controlled drug, as with all medicines, will be returned to the parent when no longer required to arrange for safe disposal.
+A pupil who has been prescribed a controlled drug may legally have it in their possession if they are competent to do so, but passing it to another pupil for use is an offence. - The school will keep controlled drugs in a locked non-portable container, to which only named staff have access but will ensure they are easily accessible in an emergency. - School staff may administer a controlled drug to the child for whom it has been prescribed in accordance with the prescriber's instructions. - Kirsty Shields and Karen Hall have access to the Controlled Drugs cabinet - A record will be kept of any doses used and the amount of the controlled drug held in school, i.e. total number of doses (tablets) provided to the school, the dose given and the number of doses remaining. - where the dose is half a tablet then this will be cut using a tablet cutter at the time that the medication is required - half tablets will be retained but not issued at the time of the next dose; a fresh tablet will be cut - o half tablets will be returned to the parent for disposal. - A controlled drug, as with all medicines, will be returned to the parent when no longer required to arrange for safe disposal.
 If this is not possible, it will be returned to the dispensing pharmacist. - Some pupils with epilepsy are prescribed rectal diazepam or buccal midazolam.
 Templates H or I will be used to gain authorisation for administration from parents.